agpavlik/React-Hooks-Notes/README.md

 `useState` is a React hook that allows functional components to declare and manage state.
 It enables you to introduce dynamic behavior into your components by defining variables that can hold and update data.
 These state variables are the building blocks of interactive and responsive interfaces. `useState` is a cornerstone of React development because it empowers functional components to manage dynamic data and reactivity.
 It simplifies state management and reduces the complexity of your code by handling updates and re-renders automatically.
 This makes your components more predictable and easier to maintain.

+Anatomy of useState:

 - Creation: To create a state variable, you call the useState function with an initial state value.
 The function returns an array with two elements: the current state value and a function to update that state.

 - State Variable: The first element in the array is the current state value, which you can read and display in your component.

 - State Updater: The second element is a function that allows you to modify the state, triggering re-renders of the component with the updated state.

-Key Concepts and Use Cases:
+Use Cases:

 - `Managing Component State`: Use useState to declare and manage component-specific state, such as form input values, visibility toggles, or any data that should change over time.